 Unfortunately, I wasn’t the only one punishing my body.
 My boyfriend at the time encouraged my behaviour and also restricted my food intake.
-He and I got together when I was at my heaviest and he would often make comments about how much more he liked me when I was thin, urging me not to put the weight back on.
+He would often make comments about how much more he liked me when I was thin, urging me not to put the weight back on.

 Recovery – How Strength Training Helped Me